-This badly infected toe on this cat would cause the regional lymph node, in this case it would be the axillary lymph node, to be enlarged.
+This badly infected toe on this cat could cause the regional lymph node, in this case it would be the axillary lymph node, to be enlarged.

 The most common cancer that causes this problem is called lymphoma (also know as lymphosarcoma).
 This is malignant cancer.

 This is the report of a dog that has lymphoma

 Numerous lymph nodes exist within the thoracic and abdominal cavities.
 They cannot be palpated, and their enlargement does not show up on routine blood samples.
 They might be seen on radiographs or ultrasound if they are significantly enlarged.

 This radiograph of the chest shows the heart and lungs clearly.
 The lower arrow points to the location of the sternal lymph node.
 It is barely visible in this dog because it is normal.
 The top arrow points to a round, white structure.
 It is a tumor nodule that has spread from cancer elsewhere in body.

 This radiograph of the abdomen shows the liver and stomach clearly.
 The middle arrow points to the general location of the mesenteric lymph node.
 The top right arrow points to the location of the sublumbar lymph node.
 Neither one is visible because they are normal.